-I studied Masters in International Business Management and graduated in the year 2012 from Kingston.
+I studied a masters in International Business Management and graduated in 2012 from Kingston.

 Kingston was one of the few choices I had to pursue my higher studies in London.
-The best part about Kingston is that it is one of the topmost young universities which gives it an edge of having a perfect blend of the traditional approach at the same time maintain a contemporary outlook towards work and education.
+The best part about Kingston is that it is one of the topmost young universities which gives it a perfect blend of the traditional approach and a contemporary outlook towards work and education.
 European accreditations for the Business School were another motivating factor for choosing Kingston as my place to study.

 Bonding.
 Growing.
 Exploring.

 Oh!
 I surely am very much in touch with most of my batch-mates worldwide.
-The friends and relations are I made at Kingston define my personality to some extent.
+The friends I made at Kingston define my personality to some extent.
 We connect with each other on a regular basis and try and meet as often as possible.

-Academically, being awarded the Scholarship at the start and the Dean's Prize at the end of my post-graduate course.
-And on work front, setting an excellent work culture where everyone loves their job, have been my greatest achievements.
+Academically, being awarded the Scholarship at the start and the Dean's Prize at the end of my postgraduate course.
+And, on the work front, setting an excellent work culture where everyone loves their job, has been my greatest achievement.

 Dream and dream big.
 Keep moving and work hard.
 More than anything, find joy in whatever you do.
 You can take on the world if you are at peace with yourself.